The Official Census Blog

 At Census, we believe your data deserves the same care and attention as production-grade software systems.
-That’s why we’re excited to announce our beta for Git-backed Models
+That’s why we’re excited to announce our Open Beta for Git-backed Models

 Today, we’ve released a bi-directional Git integration that enables data teams to manage Census SQL models with software development best practices.
 Now, your business-critical models are backed by all of the benefits of Git – peer review, version control, and auditability.